huanglianghua/open-vot/README.md

 Open-VOT is a lightweight library of visual object tracking for research purpose.
 It aims to provide a uniform interface for different datasets, a full set of models and evaluation metrics, as well as examples to reproduce (near) state-of-the-art results.

-*Currently two trackers are implemented: [SiamFC](http://www.robots.ox.ac.uk/~luca/siamese-fc.html) and [GOTURN](http://davheld.github.io/GOTURN/GOTURN.html).
+*Currently 3 trackers are implemented: [SiamFC](http://www.robots.ox.ac.uk/~luca/siamese-fc.html), [GOTURN](http://davheld.github.io/GOTURN/GOTURN.html) and [CSK](http://www.robots.ox.ac.uk/~joao/circulant/index.html).
 We aim to include more state-of-the-art trackers.
 Please comment if you have any recommendations.*

 ## Installation